• Skip to primary navigation

 Slicing the meat

-I sliced the deer roast by hand with a very sharp knife.
-If you do not have a really sharp knife, wrap the roast in saran wrap and put the meat back in the freezer for 1-2 hours to partially freeze/harden the meat so slicing evenly sized strips is easier.
-Visit my how to slice jerky page for more information on slicing meat for the perfect jerky.
+Slice the venison roast by hand with a very sharp knife.
+Wrap the roast in saran wrap and put the meat in the freezer for 1-2 hours to partially freeze/harden so slicing evenly sized strips is easier.

 Venison soaking in salt water bowl

-If the roast has a good amount of blood in the package and has a game aroma, soak the meat in cold water and salt solution before marinating to remove that ‘gamey’ flavor from the meat.
+Third, soak the meat in cold water and salt solution before marinating to remove that ‘gamey’ flavor from the meat.
 Use 1 cup of salt and about 5 cups of water.

 Using a jerky slicer is another great option.
 I like using my Weston Jerky Slicer to cut the beef and deer roasts into jerky strips.